 Speak with Knowledgeable Wrongful Death Attorneys in Baltimore

-Serving injured clients in Washington, DC, Baltimore, Maryland, and nationwide, the law firm of Schochor and Staton, P.A. delivers strong, straightforward representation to those who have experienced medical errors and other forms of medical malpractice.
+Serving injured clients in Washington, DC, Baltimore, Maryland, and nationwide, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers strong, straightforward representation to those who have experienced medical errors and other forms of medical malpractice.

 Since 1984, our firm has initiated more medical negligence cases than any other law firm or practitioner in Maryland, and we guided the largest class-action settlement in the history of Maryland.

 If you suffer serious injury due to the actions of others, call us at 410-234-1000 or contact us online.